FredHutch/sc-training/dask/README.md

 you can launch nyc-taxi.py with the ip address / host name / port of the dask scheduler that is able to receive the data.
 For example we can time the execution of this script that this submitted to a dask cluster which runs ontop of gizmo.
+(You need to first setup your Dask cluster, see below)

 ```
 petersen@rhino1:/home…-training/dask$ time ./nyc-taxi.py gizmof8:12922